-So here are some restaurants unlike any others.
+So here are some restaurants that are unlike any others.
 Some are hidden, one has a jungle cruise inside it, and another is a members-only club for the greatest magicians in the world.
 All of these places, however, are as much about the overall experience as they are about food.
-Go try one of these places you’ll actually remember.
+Go try one of these restaurants in LA you’ll actually remember.

 If there’s a type of restaurant especially unique to Los Angeles, it’s the celebrity hangout.
 Sitting in a restaurant with Clooney in a corner and paparazzi out front is the kind of thing you have to do at least once in this city.
 We’d argue there’s no better place to watch famous people pretend to not notice you watching them than at Giorgio Baldi.
 In a canyon near the beach, the surprising thing about this place is that the Italian food is very good.
 So while people are here to rub elbows with Dustin Hoffman and hope to see Rihanna do one of her signature exits with wine glass in hand, they’re just as likely to get distracted by the sweet corn and truffle agnolotti.

 To call The Magic Castle a restaurant would be doing it an injustice.
-It’s a private club, home to the best magicians on the planet, with a better-than-you’d-expect restaurant.
+It’s a private club, home to the best magicians on the planet, with a restaurant that's better than you’d expect.
 Getting into this massive Victorian mansion in Hollywood takes some effort (you need to secure an invite from an actual club member), but once you’re inside, you’ll embark on a night of up-close magic, strong Old Fashioneds, and mechanical owls that’ll talk back to you.
 The steak and potatoes-heavy menu isn’t going to melt your mind, but that’s what the magic is for.

-Cicada Club is one those places that reminds you Los Angeles is much cooler than it will ever get credit for.
-This downtown supper club feels like you’re eating in the grand ballroom of the Titanic and there’s a live brass band that gets the dance floor heated up early.
-You can go all-in for the dinner setup ($64 for a three-course meal), or just buy separate tickets to come and only dance.
-The dress code is suits and cocktail dresses, but if you show up in a flapper outfit, absolutely no one will blink an eye.
+Cicada Club is one of those places that reminds you Los Angeles is much cooler than it will ever get credit for.
+This Downtown supper club feels like you’re eating in the grand ballroom of the Titanic and there’s a live brass band that gets the dance floor heated up early.
+The dress code is suits and cocktail dresses, but if you show up in a flapper outfit, no one will blink an eye.
 If you’re looking for something different to do on your birthday this year, take the crew to Cicada Club.

 In cities like New York, Chicago, or Dubai, restaurants on top of tall buildings are not special.
 But this is Los Angeles, the land of chronic “big one” anxieties, so when a restaurant is located on the 71st floor of one of our only legitimate skyscrapers, it’s special.
 71Above is on the fancier side, but with 360-degree views of the city, fantastic cocktails, and a very good three-course prix-fixe menu, this is definitely the kind of place where getting dressed up feels worth it.